Nameless, Texas

-Nameless is a populated place in Travis County, Texas, with a small portion extending into Williamson County.
+Nameless is a populated place in Travis County, Texas, United States, with a small portion extending into Williamson County.
 The community is also referred to as Cross Creek and Fairview.
-Nameless is about 21 miles northwest from downtown Austin, and is a part of the Austin-Round Rock metropolitan area.
-It contains the Cherry Hollow Subdivision and a large portion of Nameless Road, which extends into both Jonestown, Texas and Leander, Texas.
+Nameless is approximately 21 miles northwest of downtown Austin, and is a part of the Austin-Round Rock metropolitan area.
+It contains the Cherry Hollow and Travisso subdivisions and a large portion of Nameless Road, which extends into both Jonestown and Leander.
+Nameless School and Cemetery are part of the Travis County Parks system.

 History

 A post office was established at Nameless in 1880, and remained in operation until it was discontinued in 1890.
 The locals ended up with the name "Nameless" after several applications containing other names were turned down by the post office.
+The post office is said to have been near today's Nameless School and Cemetery putting it at the intersection of Nameless' two key roads of the time, that to Liberty Hill (today's Nameless Road) and the road to Bagdad and Leander, later named CR 290 (mostly gone).

-Nameless was first populated by Scott-Irish settlers.
+Nameless was first populated by Scotch-Irish and Germans settlers.
 When the township was being organized townspeople attempted to submit names, one of which was Fairview, to the post office for recognition as a town, which was customary in those days.
 The post office repeatedly denied the various names because other towns already had claimed them.
-The good folk of the community said, "Fine, we'll just stay nameless."
-To which the postal Service said, "Be Nameless and be damned."
+In a fitting rebut the citizens replied in disgust, "Let the post office be nameless and be damned!"
+Thus the town of Nameless was born.

 The town eventually became a part of the city of Leander, and the Nameless (Fairview) school closed in 1945.

-The school was restored in 2008-2009, and it and the Nameless Cemetery are all that is left of the Nameless Community.
+Little is left of the old Nameless Community.
+The school was restored in 2008-2009 and is one of the best examples of a one room rural school in Travis County.
+The Gray house, likely built late 1870s or early 1880s, was moved adjacent to the school on Travis County property in 2024 and is being restored.
+Nameless Cemetery and Gray Family Cemetery are designated Texas Historical Cemeteries, and there are other small family cemeteries on private properties in the area.
+The rock house built by Madison Briggs in 1873, and a rock dam built by Avery Briggs on Cherry Creek are still standing located on private property.
+Unfortunately, much of the old community, including the Bagdad / Leander road, were east of Nameless Road which has been erased by development.